mrbulb/LearningGit/readme.txt

 Git is free software distrbuted under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.

+Greating a new branch is quick---written in branch dev